iosg073/Notes-CODE-Django-1st-Repo/readme.md

 ```sh
 pipenv run django-admin startproject tunr_django .
 ```

+> Make sure you put the `.` on the end!
+This creates the project in the current
+> directory instead of creating a new subfolder.

 Let's break down this command, because there are a few parts to it: